bluematador/bluematador-metrics-client-js/README.md

 })
 ```

-The `gauge` method takes the following parameters
+The `gauge` method takes the following parameters:
   * `Name: required` The metric name should be a string describing your metric.
   * `Value: required` The metric value should be a number that will gauge the metric.
   * `sampleRate: optional` The sample rate controls the amount of data sent.
 The default is 1.